marccampbell/help-center/content/docs/audit-log/how-to/time-sync.md

 A good audit log should record a synchronized timestamp that allows an end customer to determine with a high level of confidence:

-* The human-readable time an event occured,for example:
-`sheet.create occurred at 2017-01-01 17:45:22.011`
+- The human-readable time an event occured,for example: "sheet.create occurred at 2017-01-01 17:45:22.011"

-* The ordering of events, for example
+- The ordering of events, for example: "sheet.create occured before sheet.update"
-`sheet.create occured before sheet.update`

 ## Wall Time vs. Causal Ordering